JohnMatthews26/JS-Project/README.md

-# 2d Fireworks show
+# Fireworks show

 ## Background

-2d Fireworks Show is a one player game in which the player can create their own fireworks show.
+Fireworks Show is a one player game in which the player can create their own fireworks show.
 The game will have two phases, the first phase consists of the player designing their fireworks show, and in the second phase the player gets to watch their fireworks show.

-In the first phase, the user will first select a type of firework, which will affect the pattern the firework displays upon exploding.
-The user can then select a color scheme for the firework and decide on the height at which it will go off.
-After the user is finished making their fireworks, they may choose the order at which the fireworks will go off.
+The user may test each firework out by clicking on the firework labels.
+The user may then record a fireworks show, and afterwards playback the show they created.

 ## Functionality & MVPs

 The user has the ability to do the following:

--  Start, reset, and edit a game
+-  Start, reset a show
 -  Select a type of firework
 -  Decide when each firework will go off
--  Select the height of each firework
+-  Record the fireworks
--  Color scheme of each firework
--  See fireworks go off
+-  See the fireworks go off

 This project also includes:

 -  A production Readme
--  A modal that describes how to play
+-  A side panel that describes how to play

 ## Wireframes